Off-Campus Programs

 - Once your worksite is approved, your registration is complete.
 You may officially begin work on your course.

-Students must adhere to the policies and procedures outlined by their employer.
+Employee Conduct: Students must adhere to the policies and procedures outlined by their employer.

-You must attend your internship regularly.
+Attendance: You must attend your internship regularly.
 We expect that you will not be absent except for extreme extenuating circumstances.
 If you must be absent from your work, you must notify your employer in advance.
 Sporadic attendance will result in you being removed from the career internship program.

-Students may only work between 7 a.m. and 10 p.m., Monday through Sunday.
+Hours of Work: Students may only work between 7 a.m. and 10 p.m., Monday through Sunday.
 Students aged 15, 16, and 17 years old may not work more than eight hours per day.

-Payment is not required to the student.
+Compensation: Payment is not required to the student.
 Any pay received by the student from the employer is at the employer’s discretion.

-Students working at approved workstations are covered by Workers’ Compensation through Alberta Education.
+Workers’ Compensation: Students working at approved workstations are covered by Workers’ Compensation through Alberta Education.

-In community volunteerism courses, you will volunteer, examine and evaluate the role of volunteers in a community and non-profits in a society, and evaluate your experiences through off-campus education.
+In Community Volunteerism courses, you will volunteer, examine, and evaluate the role of volunteers in a community and non-profits in a society, and evaluate your experiences through off-campus education.

 Courses offered: Community Volunteerism 1 (CCS1080) and Community Volunteerism 2 (CCS2080)

-Credits: 1
+Credits: 1 per course

 Enrolling in Community Volunteerism

-- Your associate principal will provide you with a volunteer proposal form.
-Complete and return the volunteer proposal form to share where you intend to spend your time.
+- Complete and return the volunteer proposal form to share where you intend to spend your time.

-- Once the associate principal approves your proposal, we will register you in the course.
+- Once the Associate Principal approves your proposal, we will register you in the course.

 - You may officially begin work on your course.